greenwoodents/greenwoodents/source/_posts/hasoft.md

 <div id="description" class="description">
-HA-SOFT is czech software for forest management with 93% market share.
+HA-SOFT is Czech software for forest management with 93% market share.
 _[@martihalik](http://martinhalik.cz) first designed the website in cooperation with [@proficio](http://www.proficio.cz) and later we designed a new visual identity._
 </div>